agraul/uyuni-rfc/accepted/0000-uyuni-microos-management.md

 effectively everything is executed in a transaction.

 # Overview
-1. Do not use `transactional_update` executor
-   - Uyuni calls `state.apply` or `transactional_update.apply` for internal states
-   - Custom states are applied with `state.apply` (breaking change, but allows more things to be done)
-   - Custom states they are applied with ``transactional_update.apply` (limited, but backwards compatible)
-2. Subset of internal States is supported
-3. Interal States are split into `dependencies` and `main` when `main` is called with `state.apply`

 4. UI and API updates to give control over custom states
 5. Rebooting transactional systems
    - Automatic reboot during bootstrap via UI